- Plasmapheresis may be used as a treatment for autoimmune disorders.

-Plasmapheresis is a process in which the liquid in the blood, or plasma, is separated from the cells.
-In sick people, plasma can contain antibodies that attack the immune system.
-A machine removes the affected plasma and replaces it with good plasma, or a plasma substitute.
+If you’re sick, your plasma can contain antibodies that attack the immune system.
+A machine can be used to remove the affected plasma and replace it with good plasma or a plasma substitute.
 This is also known as plasma exchange.
 The process is similar to kidney dialysis.

 According to federal regulations, a person can donate plasma up to twice a week.
 Donation sessions usually take about 90 minutes.

 If you’re receiving plasmapheresis as treatment, the procedure can last between one and three hours.
 You may need as many as five treatments per week.
 Treatment frequency can vary widely from condition to condition, and also depend on your overall health.

 Sometimes hospitalization is required.
 Other times outpatient treatment is possible.

 You can optimize the success and minimize the symptoms and risks of plasmapheresis by taking these steps:

 - Make sure you have a nutritious meal before treatment or donation.

 - Have a good night’s sleep the night before your procedure.